 Four years ago to the day (whoa!)
 I wrote a blog that offered an explanation of and considerations for how to organize your Salesforce database in Leads and/or Contacts.
 Now that we are irrefutably in the midst of the “Age of ABM” I thought it would be prudent to take another look at this topic considering the new implications of many organization’s ABM initiatives.

 Leveraging Leads and Contacts Separately in Your CRM

 As mentioned in my last post on this topic four years ago, I am certainly a proponent of using both Leads and Contacts for a variety of reasons.
-Most notably, it provides better organization of the database for Sales and Marketing teams alike.
+Most notably, it provides better organization of the database for sales and marketing efficiency.
 If we have a selling opportunity, then we often create an Opportunity in Salesforce and in turn convert that Lead into a Contact in an Account.
 If instead, we are unable to engage that Lead then we disqualify them and they remain as a Lead since, after all, we never really had a chance to sell to them.

 Implications on Prospecting and Reporting Your Engagement Metrics

 Well, the nuance of Salesforce is that the way we actually report on this engagement is through the use of that “Lead Status” field in the top right-hand corner of all Lead records.